6 Tips for Ongoing Content Review with Study Island

 Incorporate Bell Ringers/Warm-Ups

 Bell ringers or warm-ups are a great opportunity to incorporate additional practice over previously taught concepts into the school day.
-To use Study Island as a bell ringer, simply assign your students a particular topic to work on independently, or utilize our brand-new game-based Group Session tool.
-With this feature, you can select the exact questions across multiple topics that you want students to work on and then allow students to have fun competing against each other, earning points for answering the most questions correctly in the shortest amount of time.
+To use Study Island as a bell ringer, simply assign your students a particular topic to work on independently or utilize the game-based Group Session tool.
+With this popular feature, you can select the exact questions across multiple topics that you want students to work on and then allow students to have fun competing against each other, earning points for answering the most questions correctly in the shortest amount of time.
 Once students have completed the bell ringer, take a few minutes to go over the questions and answers to make sure that students are able to address misconceptions and deepen their understanding.

 Use Exit Tickets